 Remember, my friends, you can easily tame the heat with milder peppers to fit your own preferred level of heat.

-Let's talk about how to make Penne Arrabbiata, shall we?
+Let me show you how to make Penne Arrabbiata.
 I love a good spicy pasta dish.
 The arrabbiata sauce is wonderfully spicy.

 Ingredients Needed

 First, heat a large pan to medium heat and add the olive oil.
-Add the onion and peppers.
+Add the onion and chilies.
 Cook them down for 5 minutes or until soft.

-Add the garlic and pepper flakes; stir to coat.
+Add the garlic, cayenne, and pepper flakes; stir to coat.
 Cook until fragrant, about a minute.

 Stir in the tomatoes, cherry tomatoes and hot soppressata.
 Season with salt and pepper.
 Stir and reduce the heat to a simmer.
 Simmer for 15 minutes.